LandRegistry/govuk-frontend-flask/README.md

 - [GOV.UK Frontend Jinja](https://github.com/LandRegistry/govuk-frontend-jinja) which provides Jinja macros of GOV.UK components
 - [GOV.UK Frontend WTForms](https://github.com/LandRegistry/govuk-frontend-wtf) which provides WTForms widgets to integrate the above Jinja macros into form generation and validation

 The app is provided intentionally bare, with just the essential parts that all services need, such as error pages, accessibility statement, cookie banner, cookie page and privacy notice.
 It uses a number of other packages to provide the [features](#features) described below with sensible and best-practice defaults.
-Please read the [next steps](#next-steps) section for guidance on how to start building out your app on top of this template.

 ## Prerequisites